14 Vegetables That Cause Gas and Less Gassy Alternatives

 Many people find they can handle cruciferous vegetables, like broccoli and cauliflower, well if they build up of their intestinal tolerance to them over time.
 This involves starting off slowly with a smaller amount in meals and gradually increasing the serving size.

-Generally, a mixture of vegetables will cause less problems than a whole plate of broccoli on its own.
-Similarly, vegetables like onions and mushrooms usually only cause flatulence in larger amounts.
+Generally, a mixture of vegetables will cause less flatulence problems than a whole plate of broccoli on its own.
+Similarly, vegetables like onions and mushrooms usually only make you gassy in larger amounts.

-A broad spectrum digestive enzyme that breaks down oligosaccharides like raffinose and many other difficult to digest components of food can also be very helpful for reducing intestinal problems and excess gas.
+A broad spectrum digestive enzyme, that breaks down oligosaccharides like raffinose and many other difficult to digest components of food, can be very helpful for reducing intestinal problems and excess gas.

-This one is the most effective I’ve found and is best taken just before a potentially hard to digest meal with a big glass of water.
+They are best taken right before a potentially hard to digest meal with a big glass of water.